andrew24601/usx/README.md

 The difference from a function component, is that a reference to a MyComponent instance is retained which can be used to access any properties/methods on the component.

-## Pushing properties
+## Injecting properties

 A common use case is wanting to inject common properties into a number of components - someimes nested deep within other components - and it's a pain to need to inject these properties manually.

 Examples of these use cases include things such as theming objects, or references to stores/controllers, etc.

-In USX you use the withProps function that injects those properties into all the child components.
+In USX you use the withDefaultProps function that injects those properties into all the child components.

 ~~~~
-return withProps({
+return withDefaultProps({
     store: myStore,
     theme: myTheme
 }, ()=><div><MyComponent/><MyOtherComponent theme={otherTheme}/></div>);